Early Admission - College of Health Professions

-- Complete the SUNY Upstate 4+3 DPT application.
+- Complete the SUNY Upstate 4+3 DPT application and submit the $65 application fee*.
 Applications open on September 1.
 On the application, select the year you hope to enroll.
-For example, if you’re graduating high school in 2014, select 2018.
+For example, if you’re graduating high school in 2015, select 2019.
 Do not submit a SUNY application for SUNY Upstate for admission to Physical Therapy.

 - Submit an application to the undergraduate college(s) you’d like to attend for your bachelors degree.
 To be guaranteed a place in the 4+3 DPT program, students must be accepted by both an undergraduate college and by SUNY Upstate.

-- If your high school uses Naviance for transcripts, please have them mail your official transcript to our office as SUNY Upstate is not able to receive transcripts electronically from Naviance.
+- Official high school transcript.
+If your high school uses Naviance for transcripts, please have them mail your official transcript to our office as SUNY Upstate is not able to receive transcripts electronically from Naviance.

 - Qualified applicants will be contacted to set up an on-campus interview.

-- Mail the official high school transcript; official SAT and/or ACT scores; and two letters of recommendation to:
+- Mail the official high school transcript; 10-week grade report; official SAT and/or ACT scores; and two letters of recommendation to: